 The Universe is made of stories, not of atoms. – Muriel_Rukeyser

 There are many involved in video games who want to capture greater meaning in their profession or leisure by cribbing from other medias.
-Some developers strive to make video games more like movies by making visual aesthetics more cinematic.
+Some developers strive to make video games more like movies by making visual and audio aesthetics more cinematic.
 Some critics strive to make video games into literature by emphasizing stories with greater depth, while others desperately want video games to be classified as art.

 In the Adventure and Interactive Fiction genres we see the closest mimicry of literature, where we find plots, settings, characters, and narrative devices to try and convey a meaningful story.
 Instead of chapters and scene-changes found in literature, a developer will delay the story-reveal through puzzles and narrative riddles.